I’m a fraud.

 When it comes to learning languages, I never manage to do everything I had planned.
 Yet somehow I end up learning the languages anyway.

-It’d be nice to say that I achieved these things thanks to a well organised and executed plan.
+It’d be nice to say that I did these things thanks to a well organised and executed plan.
 But it’s not true.
-Getting into Cambridge and learning to have conversations in 5 languages are the result of loads of messy near (and often far) misses.
+Everything I’ve ever achieved is the result of loads of messy near (and often far) misses.